h3xp/RickDangerousUpdate/README.md

 Sorts your gamelist.xml files by Name for easier readability.

+#### Check/Clean Emulators Config Utilities

+##### Check Emulators Config

+This will check your emulators.cfg file for duplicate or invalid entries.

-#### Clean Emulators Config
+##### Clean Emulators Config

-Sorts your emulators.cfg file, removing duplicate entries.
+Sorts your emulators.cfg file, removing duplicate or invalid entries.

 #### Count of Games